Comparison of the Top Cloud APIs for Computer Vision

 What is computer vision?

-Nowadays, computer vision (CV) is one of the most widely used dimensions of machine learning.
+Nowadays, computer vision (CV) is one of the most widely used fields of machine learning.
 The main task of computer vision is to understand the contents of the image.
-It is used almost in all spheres of the modern technology such as image and video classification, content filtering, security, face detection which even resides in your smartphone's camera app.
+It is used almost in all spheres of the modern technology such as image and video classification, content filtering, security, face detection which most probably resides in your smartphone's camera app these days.

 The computer vision field evolves continuously.
 Building a model for visual recognition is both difficult and time-consuming task.
 Fortunately, there are a lot of ready-to-use solutions on the market.
 They are developed by the various companies like Google, Microsoft, IBM, Amazon, and others.
 These solutions are namely provided as APIs which you may integrate your apps with.